-We have a clinical pathology “Super Block” in which 2-3 residents at a time rotate through many of the UW clinical laboratories over the course of an 8-week period.
-Each resident rotates through Super Block 3 times during their residency for 24 weeks total.
+We have a clinical pathology “Core Rotation” in which 2-3 residents at a time rotate through many of the UW clinical laboratories over the course of an 8-week period.
+Each resident rotates through CP Core 3 times during their residency for 24 weeks total.

-Residents on Super Block gain experience in the areas of chemistry, immunology, molecular diagnostics, cytogenetics, special coagulation, and some “wet” hematology.
+Residents on CP Core gain experience in the areas of chemistry, toxicology, laboratory management, informatics, immunology, molecular diagnostics, cytogenetics, special coagulation, and some “wet” hematology.
 The goal of this unique experience is to couple bench-side teaching of procedures and laboratory techniques with an emphasis on case-based learning with faculty, through didactic sessions, participation in sign-out and interpretation of laboratory tests (e.g. SPEP reports, clinical consultations, test approvals, etc), and involvement in real-world laboratory management issues.

 Why the change?

 Before we had this CP Core rotation, we found that dividing up the clinical laboratory entirely into narrowly focused 1 month rotations worked well for some areas but in other areas sometimes resulted in limited and widely separated exposure to high-impact learning opportunities with too much emphasis on learning the technologists’ jobs in order to fill the time rather than that of the attending laboratory director.
 Further, the lack of repeated exposure throughout residency to these high-impact experiences sometimes resulted in even senior residents feeling like beginners when they would return to a rotation that they hadn’t experienced for 1-3 years.
 Thus, combining some services into one rotation allows for more repetition and greater density of high-yield learning opportunities.